NUSGreyhats/grey-cat-the-flag-site/content/index.md

 ### $ ctf -h

-Grey Cat The Flag is a CTF hosted by [NUS Greyhats](https://nusgreyhats.org) in collaboration with [National Cybersecurity R&D Labs](https://ncl.sg).
+Grey Cat The Flag is an annual CTF hosted by [NUS Greyhats](https://nusgreyhats.org).

 Registration has not opened yet.
 Stay tuned to our [socials](https://linktr.ee/nus.greyhats) to stay updated!